 |Price||Very Low||Very High||Very Low|

-Here is a comparison between the different kind of constructions.
+Here is a comparison between the different kinds of constructions.

 |Weight||Midweight||Ultralight to lightweight||Lightweight|

 While choosing an outer-layer, waterproofing and breathability are the most important factors that should help you choose the right one.
 Waterproofing is the ability of the material to keep away rain and snow from penetrating beneath the outer layer.

 Breathability is the ability of the material to allow moisture from inside to escape.